Ethics is personal and culture has a purpose

 Three philosophers provide the central narrative structure and, thought by thought, their powerful ideas reveal and illustrate a new approach to ethics.
 The great triumvirate of Deontology, Utilitarianism, and Virtue Ethics are given over to thinking from a much more personal perspective, with a variety of images, as well as specific examples from culture.

-In the second volume, Emmanuel Levinas, supported by Silvia Benso, stares into the face of the other and discovers responsibility, tenderness and the limits of knowledge.
+In Volume Two, Emmanuel Levinas, supported by Silvia Benso, stares into the face of the other and discovers responsibility, tenderness and the limits of knowledge.
 In the process death, murder, silence, torment and zombies are tackled alongside Kafka, American abstract art, anthropology, Hemingway and Tolstoy.
 Critical to the development of ethical thinking in this volume is the serious task of abstract art, the problem of difference and the very real need to get over one’s self.

 Volume Three examines barriers and opportunities for self-development through the lens of Jean-Paul Sartre.
 Hard questions are asked concerning identity, freedom, responsibility and growth, such as “Who am I?”
 Art, music, literature and film are all delved into to help understand the questions, but also to point out the direction of travel.
 From American History X to The Third Man, The Name of the Rose to The Ragged Trousered Philanthropists, Georgia O’Keeffe to John Lee Hooker, the self is viewed though film, prose, art and music.

 Philosophy: Hans-Georg Gadamer, Emmanuel Levinas, Silvia Benso, Jean-Paul Sartre and Friedrich Nietzsche.

 Art: Rene Magritte, Clyfford Still, Barnett Newman, Jackson Pollock, Mark Rothko and Georgia O’Keeffe.